 - 490 litre/person/day peak target not met

 - Public side leaks increased.

-- Council will look at sweeping Otaki in late 2020 or early 2021.
+- The Council will resweep Otaki over October/November 2021.

 Figure three.
 Changes in the Ōtaki Scheme over the last three years.
 Note the impact of the increased water loss